-3. Recommend that policymakers and legislators develop and adopt clear and mechanisms that victims can easily access in instances of violation or threat of violation in the context of climate change;
+4. Recommend that policymakers and legislators develop and adopt effective accountability mechanisms that victims can easily access in instances of violation or threat of violation in the context of climate change;

-4. Recommend that policymakers and legislators develop and adopt effective accountability such violations or threats of violation resulting from the impacts of climate change will be eliminated and remedied and prevented in the future; and owned Carbon Majors are domiciled and/or operate, enhance, strengthen, or explore new ways to fulfill the international duty of cooperation to ensure the Carbon Majors take steps to address the human rights implications of climate change.
+5. Notify the investor-owned Carbon Majors and request the submission of plans on how such violations or threats of violation resulting from the impacts of climate change will be eliminated and remedied and prevented in the future; and owned Carbon Majors are domiciled and/or operate, enhance, strengthen, or explore new ways to fulfill the international duty of cooperation to ensure the Carbon Majors take steps to address the human rights implications of climate change.